YerevaNN/mimic3-benchmarks/README.md

 ## Citation

 If you use this code or these benchmarks in your research, please cite the following publication: *Hrayr Harutyunyan, Hrant Khachatrian, David C. Kale, and Aram Galstyan.
 Multitask Learning and Benchmarking with Clinical Time Series Data. arXiv:1703.07771* which is now available [on arXiv](https://arxiv.org/abs/1703.07771).
-This paper is currently under review for SIGKDD and if accepted, the citation will change. **Please be sure also to cite the original [MIMIC-III paper](http://www.nature.com/articles/sdata201635).**
+The second version of the preprint is under preparation and will be posted soon. **Please be sure also to cite the original [MIMIC-III paper](http://www.nature.com/articles/sdata201635).**

 ## Motivation